annguo1106/crazy_santa_claus/README.md

 # Crazy Santa Claus

 ## Overview
-This is the final project of Introduction to Computer Graph 2024 fall.
+This is the final project of Introduction to Computer Graph in 2024 fall semester.
 This project is designed to recreate a magical and whimsical Christmas scene featuring a "Crazy Santa Claus."
 The goal is to demonstrate creative use of vertex shaders, fragment shaders, geometry shaders, cubemap transitions, and animations to deliver a visually appealing and interactive experience.

 ## Project Structure
 ```